nodezy/kojiearth/README.md

 specific tokenomics were decided by our community, and we will continue to involve KOJI's community as much as possible.

-Make sure you are part of the telegram group https://t.me/kojiearth to help steer our direction and get our latest news.

 The development team is entirely composed of volunteers covering a wide range of skills, that have dedicated long hours and hard work to making this project a reality